R. W. O'CONNELL

 Make a list of the values.
 [Hint: use PLOTHIST and WHERE.]

 Can your eye detect N distinct values on the screen?
 If not, how

-How do CTV and CTVSCL differ?
-Try the following exercise:
+TV routine.
+How do TV and CTVSCL differ?

-Y-intercept of the color tables.
-Exit by clicking the righthand
+you increase the Y-intercept of the color tables.
+Exit by

 Nonlinear transformations of images allow expansion/compression of

 the dynamic range of displays: